Skip to main content

 Date (Original): 24th January 2026.

-About (Original): Two workflows are provided.
+About (Original video and workflows): Two workflows are provided.
 (You will need to update ComfyUI to 23rd January 2026 (AEST) and Kijai nodes as well to make use of all the nodes featured).

 In this video I discuss two different approaches to extending videos and provide both workflows in the links below.